-I knew that Stevens performed for the BBC a lot in the 1960s, but I'd assumed all of that material had been lost.
+I knew that Stevens performed for the BBC a lot in the 1960s, but I'd assumed most or all of that material had been lost.
 For instance, there's no videos of that on YouTube, nor can bootlegs of it be found.
 Until now, that is.
 Although he played on lots of BBC radio shows, it seems that just his performances from the show "Top of the Pops" have emerged in recent years.
 (Note that's not to be confused with a BBC TV show of the same name.)
 So it's pretty remarkable to have this material at all.

 But what's even better is that the sound is fantastic.
 You'd be forgiven if you thought at first that these were simply the studio album versions, especially because they all have the same full production as those versions, often with horns and/or orchestra.
 But if you listen carefully you'll notice they're all completely different performances, both vocally and instrumentally.
 There's even a song here that has never been officially released in any form, as far as I can tell: "(You and Your) Shiny Golden Hair."